See more of PART 2: Shuswap Food Action: Shuswap has capacity to feed everyone in region

 “Autism comes with individualized funding they can use for therapy services.
 And some materials, depending on what it is.
 That’s it.
 But some diagnoses don’t come with funding.
 So now you have a child in a family who has some challenges, but that family doesn’t get any financial support.
 Like FASD (fetal alcohol spectrum disorders) or Down syndrome.
 There’s no individualized funding, or funding, for that.”

 Rachel Richardson, with Supported Child Development, said referrals to programs are up and money is definitely tighter for families than it once was.

 Morland added: “Nobody’s getting off scot free.
 Everyone’s affected.”

 The isolation of the pandemic has also been hard, particularly on teens’ mental health, Tracey Morland said.

 “And they’ve missed out on some developmental milestones too.
 The 14 year olds haven’t had work experiences or summer jobs.
 This stuff adds up…”

-The association created the FLY program, Friends & Leisure Youth program, for kids eight to 18 because the Loft program has such a long wait list.
+The association created the FLY program, Friends & Leisure Youth program, for kids eight to 18 because the Loft program has such a long wait list that kids won’t get in it.
 FLY helps kids work on social skills, learn new activities, get out in the community and stay active.